WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

     	},
     } );
     ```

+    This lack of distinction is intentional, allowing developers to consume both derived and global state uniformly, and making them interchangeable in practice.

     You can also access the derived state from another derived state and, thus, create multiple levels of computed values.